-Let’s begin by taking a closer look at the products and services Xlibris has on the market.
+Let’s begin by taking a closer look at Xlibris's products and services.

 Xlibris Publishing Packages and Cost

-So what type of services does Xlibris actually offer?
+So what type of services do they actually offer?
 And more importantly, how much is the investment?

-As with all book publishers, Xlibris has a host of publishing packages to offer potential customers.
+Like all book publishers, Xlibris has many publishing packages to offer potential customers.
 These packages range in service, pricing and quality depending on what you need.

 You’ll notice on the Xlibris Publishing page that you’ll first have to select a color package: